sinabio/OctoberCMS-Vagrant/README.md

 # October CMS-Vagrant

 A basic Ubuntu 12.04 Vagrant setup with October CMS.
-The box has been adapted from [bryannielsen](https://github.com/bryannielsen/Laravel4-Vagrant) Laravel 4 w/ Vagrant repository.
-There is probably has some necessary stuff installed on the vagrant server regarding PHP libraries/extensions at the moment but will get round to fixing this soon and stripping it down to the minimum which October CMS requires.

 For more information on: [October CMS](http://octobercms.com/)